-Traditions and customs function like a time capsule.
-They are a snapshot of the cultural narrative.
-These tools serve several important functions in our lives.
+Traditions and customs function like time capsules, a snapshot of the cultural narrative.
+These tools serve several essential functions in our lives.
 See how you can use them to make life more meaningful.

 The Purpose of Traditions

-Many of these customs contain obvious or surface meaning and intrinsic or hidden knowledge.
-The intent, content, and context are all important elements.
+Many of these customs contain apparent or surface meaning and intrinsic or hidden knowledge.
+The intent, content, and context are all critical elements.
 There are several kinds of traditions, including personal, family, community, society, cultural, spiritual, and religious.

 The purpose of your traditions are to;

-- Preserve and safeguard important rituals and practices
+- Preserve and safeguard essential rituals and practices

 - Create context, connection, and continuity